What is Soft-Tissue Therapy?

 Soft-Tissue Therapy sees the whole picture

-We don’t treat injuries.
+I don’t treat injuries.

-We treat people with injuries.
+I treat people with injuries.

 Back view of a male with overlaid acupuncture meridian lines and points.